Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 - **Keyword Filtering**: Hide activities containing specific keywords in titles
 - **Activity Type Filtering**: Granular control over 40+ activity types (Run, Ride, Virtual activities, etc.)
+- **Recording Device Filtering**: Hide activities by recording device (NEW in v2.5.0)
+  - 21+ predefined devices: Apple, Bryton, COROS, Elite, Fitbit, Garmin, Hammerhead, MyWhoosh, Peloton, Polar, Rouvy, Samsung, Stages, Strava, Suunto, Tacx, TrainerRoad, Wahoo, Wahoo SYSTM, Whoop, Zwift
+  - Custom device text field for user-defined devices
+  - Select All / Clear All quick actions
+  - Full support for group activities
-- **Quick tip – isolate one type fast**: Click “Select All”, then deselect the activity you’d like to show.
+- **Quick tip – isolate one type fast**: Click "Select All", then deselect the activity you'd like to show.
 For example, to see only hikes: open **Activity Types**, press **Select All**, then untick **Hike**.
 The feed will show only hikes while hiding every other category.

   > 💡 Want the opposite?
 Hit **Clear All** and tick just the one type you want to hide.